Greenwood Senior Center Focus on Social Health

 Consultations

 Are you interested in increasing your level of social connection with others in your community but aren’t sure how?
 Do you have a friend or relative who could benefit from increased social connection?
-Contact Teresa Tam, SCP Coordinator, for a free consultation.
+Contact Teresa Tam, Social Health Manager, for a free consultation.

 206.531.0061